LibreOffice/core/static/README.wasm.md

 WASM fixes from Qt 6 are needed for Qt 5.15 too.
 Allotropia offers a Qt repository with the necessary patches cherry-picked.

+With "-opensource -confirm-license" you agree to the open source license.

     git clone https://github.com/allotropia/qt5.git
     cd qt5
     git checkout v5.15.2+wasm
     ./init-repository --module-subset=qtbase
-    ./configure -xplatform wasm-emscripten -feature-thread -prefix <whatever>
+    ./configure -opensource -confirm-license -xplatform wasm-emscripten -feature-thread -prefix <whatever>
     make -j<CORES> module-qtbase

 Optionally you can add the configure flag "-compile-examples".
 But then you also have to patch at least mkspecs/wasm-emscripten/qmake.conf with EXIT_RUNTIME=0, otherwise they will fail to run.
 In addition, building with examples will break with some of them, but at that point Qt already works and also most examples.
-Building with examples will break with some of them, but at that point Qt already works.
 Or just skip them.
 Other interesting flags might be "-nomake tests -no-pch -ccache".

 Linking takes quite a long time, because emscripten-finalize rewrites the whole WASM files with some options.
-This way the LO WASM needs at least 64GB RAM.
-For faster link times add "-s WASM_BIGINT=1", change to ASSERTIONS=1 nd use -g3 to prevent rewriting the WASM file and generating source maps (see emscripten.py, finalize_wasm, and avoid modify_wasm = True).
+This way the LO WASM possibly needs 64GB RAM.
+For faster link times add "-s WASM_BIGINT=1", change to ASSERTIONS=1 and use -g3 to prevent rewriting the WASM file and generating source maps (see emscripten.py, finalize_wasm, and avoid modify_wasm = True).
 This is just needed for Qt examples, as LO already uses the correct flags!

-The install is not really needed, as LO currently just uses qtbase on its own.
-You can do
+It's needed to install Qt5 to the chosen prefix.
+Else LO won't find all needed files in the right place.
+For installation you can do

     make -j<CORES> install
 or